sercankulcu/sercankulcu.github.io/_posts/2015-09-09-edsger-wybe-dijkstra.md

 While still a student, he began working as a programmer at the Mathematical Centre in Amsterdam in 1952.
 At the time, programming was so new that it was not yet a normal profession.
 Dijkstra later joked that when he wanted to record "programmer" as his profession, the authorities did not consider it a proper occupation.
 His work quickly became important.

-In 1956, while thinking about how to find the shortest route between cities, he developed what we now call Dijkstra's shortest-path algorithm.
-The algorithm became one of the classic ideas in graph theory and computer science.

-He also worked with Jaap Zonneveld on an early compiler for ALGOL 60.
-Later, Dijkstra made major contributions to concurrent programming.
-His work on mutual exclusion, semaphores, and synchronization helped programmers reason about several processes sharing resources.
+## Dijkstra's algorithm

+In 1956, while thinking about how to find the shortest route between cities for a demonstration, he developed what we now call Dijkstra's shortest-path algorithm.
+The algorithm solves the single-source shortest path problem on a weighted graph with non-negative edge weights.
+Starting from a source vertex, it maintains a priority queue of unvisited vertices sorted by their current best-known distance.
+At each step it extracts the nearest unvisited vertex, finalises its distance, and relaxes the distances to its neighbours.
+The process repeats until all vertices are settled.
+With a binary heap the complexity is O((V + E) log V); with a Fibonacci heap it improves to O(E + V log V).
+Dijkstra said he designed the algorithm in twenty minutes while sitting in a café in Amsterdam, without paper, and published it in a three-page paper in 1959.
+It remains one of the most widely taught and used algorithms in computer science, embedded in GPS routing, network packet routing (OSPF protocol), and shortest-path libraries across every programming language.

+## Semaphores and concurrent programming

+In the early 1960s, Dijkstra made major contributions to the emerging problem of concurrent programming.
+He coined the term *semaphore* for a synchronisation primitive: a shared counter that processes can increment (signal) and decrement (wait, blocking if the counter reaches zero).
+Semaphores provided a general tool for mutual exclusion and coordination that was cleaner than the busy-waiting loops that had been common.
+He formulated the *dining philosophers problem* as a pedagogical illustration of deadlock, and contributed to the understanding of how concurrent processes could be designed to avoid it.
 Dijkstra became a professor at Eindhoven University of Technology in 1962.

+## Structured programming and the go-to debate
-In the late 1960s, he became one of the strongest voices for structured programming.
-His famous letter "Go To Statement Considered Harmful" argued that uncontrolled jumps made programs much harder to understand and prove correct.

-The title became famous, but the larger idea mattered more.
+In 1968, he submitted a short letter to *Communications of the ACM* under the title "Go To Statement Considered Harmful."
+He argued that uncontrolled jumps made programs much harder to understand and prove correct, because the execution path through a program with many GOTOs could not be easily traced by a human reader.
+The title became famous; the larger idea mattered more.
 Programs should be written so human beings can reason about them.
+Control structures — if, while, for — express intent.
+An unconditional jump obscures it.
 Dijkstra received the ACM Turing Award in 1972.

-From 1973 to 1984, he worked as a research fellow for Burroughs Corporation while remaining in the Netherlands.
-In 1984, he joined the University of Texas at Austin, where he stayed until retirement.
+## The EWD collection

-One unusual part of his legacy is the collection of handwritten documents known as EWDs.
-Dijkstra wrote technical notes, arguments, and reflections by hand, copied them, and shared them with colleagues.

-He cared deeply about clarity.
-His writing could be sharp and sometimes severe, but it came from a belief that computing deserved mathematical discipline.
+One unusual part of his legacy is the collection of handwritten documents known as EWDs — named for his initials and a sequence number (EWD001, EWD002, ...).
+Dijkstra wrote technical notes, arguments, lectures, and reflections by hand, had them photocopied, and mailed copies to colleagues around the world.
+The collection eventually reached 1,316 documents and is archived at the University of Texas at Austin.
+Reading them is an experience in clarity.
+He had no patience for vague language, and his writing could be sharp — sometimes deliberately provocative.
+He held that BASIC caused "irreparable mental damage" in students who learned it as a first language, and he was equally critical of tools he believed trained bad habits.
+The severity came from a genuine belief that computing deserved mathematical rigour.

+He said: "Computer science is no more about computers than astronomy is about telescopes."
+He meant that the field's subject is computation and its properties — not the particular machines that happen to implement it.

 Dijkstra died in 2002.
-I still find his work interesting because many of his questions remain alive.
+His questions remain alive.
 How do we make software easier to reason about?
 How do we control complexity?
 How do we write programs for people, not only machines?
-Computers have changed enormously since Dijkstra began programming.
+Computers have changed enormously since he began programming.
 Those questions have not.